nus-cs2103/website-base/admin/ip-w02.md

 <box type="info">

-iP is a new addition to the module.
-And we have done some major changes to tP too.
-As such, it is possible that there will be some teething issues.
+iP (and the tP) undergoes changes after each semester.
+As such, teething issues are a possibility.
 If you encounter any problem while doing iP/tP, please post in the [forum]({{ forum_link }}) so that we can take necessary actions.
 </box>

 #### {{ thumb(1) }} Set up prerequisites